Bonham State Park

-Bonham State Park is a 261 acre state park located in Bonham, Texas (in Fannin County, northeast of Dallas).
+Bonham State Park is a 261 acre state park located near Bonham, Texas (in Fannin County, northeast of Dallas).
 It includes a 65 acre lake, rolling prairies, and woodlands.

 History

 The state acquired the land for the park in 1933 from the City of Bonham.
 Civilian Conservation Corps Company 894 developed the park between 1933 and 1936, landscaping the rocky, hilly terrain for erosion control and recreational purposes, and constructing an earthen dam to impound a sixty-five-acre lake.
 They constructed buildings of local cream-colored limestone and Eastern red cedar, working under the supervision of Bonham architect Joe C. Lair and San Antonio architect William C. Caldwell.
 The overall design exhibits a rustic style.

 The CCC also built the entrance portal, concession building (currently the park headquarters and storage facility), waterfront storage building (currently the boat house), pavilion and dance terrace, picnic tables, barbecue pits, water fountains, vehicle and foot bridges, culverts and a water tower.